 Ragweed is also blooming: the scourge of the fall allergy sufferers of Washington, DC.
 Unlike goldenrod, which attracts all kinds of pollinating insects, ragweed relies on the wind to spread its pollen.
 I just wish it wouldn't spread it into my nose.
-This is one thing that the rain makes better: those airborne pollen particles get sogged down and don't fly around as much.
+Rain makes things better: those airborne pollen particles get sogged down and don't fly around as much.

 Black Walnuts are starting to fall from trees all over the DC metro area.
-They're a hard nut to crack, which could explain why they sell for $14 a pound.
+They're a hard nut to crack, which could explain why they sell for $16 a pound.
+But they are prized by bakers for adding a special something to brownies and other treats.
 Pick up a few for yourself and see what all the fuss is about.

 Chicken of the woods is a hard-to-mistake and hard-to-match mushroom.
 We found several with all the rain in August...keep an eye out in September as well.